MarcMunta/spoonapp_social/README_FEED_MIGRATION.md

 Once Flutter is installed, execute `./run_feed.sh` to fetch packages and start the example.

 The feed page includes left and right side menus that slide out below the top bar.
 While a menu is open the feed remains fully scrollable and interactive.
+Tapping the SpoonApp logo or the home icon in the top bar navigates back to the feed.